AmaniHamila/Task-Tracker-using-PHP-5-Angular-4-/README.md

 # Task-Tracker-using-PHP-5-Angular-4-

-The frontend of the application is based on angular 4  and the backend is based on PHP5 ( with REST API that can communicate with the Angular ) and MySQL as a database.
+The frontend of the application is based on angular 4  and the backend is based on PHP5 ( with REST API that can communicate with the Angular ).

+The used database is MySQL.

 # The PHP Application ( phpTrialTask folder ) has 3 files:

-index.php : a file that handles the requests (GET/POST) and based on that calls the database operations.
+index.php : a file that handles the requests (GET/POST) and calls the database operations based on these requests.

-taskCrud.php : a taskCrud class that calls index.php to handle database operations.
+taskCrud.php : a taskCrud class that handles the database operations.

  .htaccess: a file to hide the PHP extention from the URL.